Note: To read The Wishing Map from the beginning, click here.

 “Gina?”
 Zack muttered.

-Thoughts: Have you ever used deception to solve an unsolvable problem?
+Thoughts: Have you ever used deception to extricate yourself from an impossible situation?

 To read The Wishing Map 94, click here!